Nerfiti/Virtual_Machine/README.md

 "ASM.exe"

-To get the file "ASM.exe", it is necessary to compile the files "FirstASM.cpp", "LinesLib.cpp" and "MyGeneralFunctions.cpp"
+To get the file "ASM.exe", it is necessary to compile the files "ASM.cpp", "ASM_UTILS.cpp", "LinesLib.cpp" and "MyGeneralFunctions.cpp"

 "ASM.exe" translates "input.txt" into the machine code executed by the file "CPU.exe" and get the file "Listing.txt".